 If you leverage some of the easier to use credits year 1 (Reserve Table dining, DoorDash, Lyft, etc), now you are potentially even MAKING money

-And if you can redeem that 125,000 welcome bonus for easily $3,000 worth of travel.
-I’d say that WELL worth a sign up right?!
+And if you can redeem that HUGE welcome bonus for easily $3,000 worth of travel.
+I'd say that WELL worth a sign up right?!

 I do have certain cards I keep in my wallet long term with larger annual fees: like the Hilton Aspire Card or the Capital One Venture X Rewards Credit Card.
 Based on our families spending, travel, and priorities the credits on these cards EASILY provide more value than the annual fee - or at worst it's a break even.